How to Write a Compelling Psychology EE

 - Appendices: Include any supplementary materials, such as questionnaires or interview transcripts.

-Actionable Tip: Create an outline of your essay before you start writing.
+Useful Tip: Create an outline of your essay before you start writing.
 This will help you stay organized and ensure that your essay flows logically.

 Mastering the Art of Critical Analysis